afsanakashpia/jmeter_Collection/README.md

 # JMeter Performance Testing and Transaction Automation

 ## This repository contains two JMeter collections.
-One is booking.jmx that is designed to perform load test(Simulates 120,000 users logging in, creating a booking, and searching for it over a 12-hour period), Stress Test (Identifies bottleneck point by gradually increasing the number of users performing booking creation.), and performance test.Load Test .
+One is booking.jmx that is designed to perform load test(Simulates 120,000 users logging in, creating a booking, and searching for it over a 12-hour period), Stress Test (Identifies bottleneck point by gradually increasing the number of users performing booking creation) and performance test.
 Another collections is dmoney.jmx which simulates various transactions(Deposit,SendMoney and Payment) for two different APIs.

 ## Technology I used:
 - JDK LTS (version-17)